nikvo1/napari-nuclephaser/docs/General information/Confidence threshold calibration.rst

         Workflow diagram of calibration and testing algorithms. **Calibrate with DAPI** and **Calibrate with points** are working this way.

-Two metrics are generated during tests: MAPE (LINK!!!!!!!) and prediction-ground truth scatterplot.
+Two metrics are generated during tests: `MAPE <https://en.wikipedia.org/wiki/Mean_absolute_percentage_error>`_ and prediction-ground truth scatterplot.
 The smaller the MAPE, the better.
 The closer predictions to the red line on scatterplot, the better.
 For more detailed information about the metrics, see our paper (coming soon).